filakhtov/gentoo-use-docs/sys-devel/gcc.md

 This flag can be safely disabled, however PIE might be a useful security feature under the certain circumstances.

 ### regression-test
+Install additional dependencies that will only be required to run the test suite provided with a source code.
+Execute a `make -k check` command to run the suite when build is finished.
+Copies test results into `/usr/share/doc/gcc-<VERSION>/testsuite` directory.

+It is recommended to keep this flag disabled as it is only useful for the Gentoo team, developers and testers.

 ### sanitize
+Pass the `--enable-libsanitizer` option to the configure script.
+Enable an AddressSanitizer (aka ASan) - a fast memory error detector.
+Provide a `-fsanitize` family of runtime options and install a `libasan.so`, a `liblsan.so`, a `libtsan.so` and a `libubsan.so` libraries.

+It is safe to disable the flag.

 ### ssp
+Pass the `--enable-default-ssp` option to the configure script.
+Enable an SSP (stack smashing protection) feature by default.
+A resulting compiler will automatically use the `-fstack-protector-strong` option for all compilation processes.
+On platforms, where an SSP functionality is not provided by C library the `--enable-libssp` option will also be used regardless of the `libssp` flag state.

+It is recommended to enable this flag due to security benefits it provides.

 ### vanilla
+Skip applying any patches.
+This means hardening features like SSP, PIE and others won't be available.

+This flag should be enabled.

 ### vtv
+Pass the `--enable-vtable-verify` and `--enable-libvtv` options to the configure script.
+Enable a vtable verification feature that causes libstdc++ to be built with its virtual calls in verifiable mode.
+Build and install a `libvtv.so` runtime library to support this feature.

+It is recommended to enable this flag as it provides an additional safety net.